BSc 2nd Year Microbiology Immunity and Serology Notes Study Material

-BSc 2nd Year Immunity and Serology Notes Study Material: BSc is a three-year program in most of the universities.
+Microbiology Immunity and Serology Notes Study Material: BSc is a three-year program in most universities.
 Some of the universities also offer BSc Honours.
 Out of those, there are BSc 2nd Year Microbiology Notes Study Material, BSc Sample Model Practice Mock Question Answers Papers & BSc Previous Year Papers.
-At gurujistudy.com you can easily get all these study material and notes for free.
-Here in this post, we are happy to provide you Microbiology Immunity and Serology Notes Study Material.
+At gurujistudy.com you can easily get all these study materials and notes for free.
+Here in this post, we are happy to provide you with BSc 2nd Year Microbiology Immunity and Serology Notes Study Material.

-The word immume is derived from the Latin stem immuno, meaning safe or free from.
-In a general sense, the term implies a condition under which an individual is protected from disease (not all but some specific disease).
+The word immune is derived from the Latin stem Immuno, meaning safe or free from.
+In a general sense, the term implies a condition under which an individual is protected from disease (not all but some specific diseases).

 There are two general types of immunity: